 Dog grooming supplies are necessary in order to keep up with your dog's grooming needs.
 When choosing general supplies for your dog, do not forget the grooming equipment.
-Here are a few basics to help you choose the best dog grooming supplies and equipment for your own dog.
+Check out some of the basics so you can choose the best dog grooming supplies and equipment for your canine companion.

 01 of 05

-- Wire Pin Brushes are best for dogs with medium to long hair.
+- Wire pin brushes are best for dogs with medium to long hair.

-- Slicker Brushes are used to break up tangles and mats in medium to long-haired dogs.
+- Slicker brushes are used to break up tangles and mats in medium to long-haired dogs.

-- Rakes and...
-Matbreakers work best on more severe tangles and mats.
+- Rakes and mat breakers work best on more severe tangles and mats.

-- Shedding Tools have special teeth that remove excess hair from double-coated breeds and reduce shedding.
+- Shedding tools have special teeth that remove excess hair from double-coated breeds and reduce shedding.
 Common variations are shedding blades and FURminators.

 02 of 05

-- Guillotine Trimmers have a replaceable blade that cuts the nail when the spring-loaded handle is depressed.
+- Guillotine trimmers have a replaceable blade that cuts the nail when the spring-loaded handle is depressed.

-- Scissor-like Trimmers do not have springs and work best on dogs with small, delicate nails.
+- Scissor-like trimmers do not have springs and work best on dogs with small, delicate nails.

-- Styptic Powder, such as Kwik-stop, can be used to stop bleeding if you... accidentally cut a nail too short.
+- Styptic powder, such as Kwik-stop, can be used to stop bleeding if you accidentally cut a nail too short.

 03 of 05

-- Medicated Shampoos can be prescribed by a veterinarian to help dogs with allergies or other skin... conditions.
+- Medicated shampoos can be prescribed by a veterinarian to help dogs with allergies or other skin conditions.

-- Conditioners are used after the shampoo to help keep your dog's coat moisturized, shiny and tangle-free.
-Some are designed to be rinsed off, while others can be left on the coat to dry.
+- Conditioners are used after the shampoo to help keep your dog's coat moisturized, shiny, and tangle-free.
+Some are designed to be rinsed off while others can be left on the coat to dry.
 Conditioners are not always necessary to use.

 04 of 05